isuttell/sine-waves/README.md

   // Perform any additional initializations here
   initialize: function (){},

-  // This function is called whenver the window is resized
+  // This function is called whenever the window is resized
   resizeEvent: function() {

     // Here is an example on how to create a gradient stroke